AASports89/react-folio/README.md

 ## Overview
 ---

-Being a web developer means being part of a community.
-You’ll need a place not only to share your projects while you're applying for jobs or working as a freelancer but also to share your work with other developers and collaborate on projects.
+**React Folio** centers on the idea of being a web developer while being part of a community.
+This web application is a place not only to share developer projects while seeking employment poisitions or working as a freelancer, but also to share work with other developers for potential collaboration opportunities.

-Your task is to create a portfolio using your new React skills, which will help set you apart from other developers whose portfolios don’t use the latest technologies.

-You’ll deploy this application to GitHub Pages.
-Follow the instructions in the Git Guide or consult the [Create React App Docs on GitHub Pages](https://create-react-app.dev/docs/deployment/#github-pages) to create a build that you can deploy.

-**Important**: Be sure to push your codebase to the default branch in GitHub -- NOT your built and deployed code.
-Ensure this happens by using the `gh-pages` branch to host the deployed application's build.
+Additionally, **React Folio** utilized ```REACT.js``` technology, allowing for maximum flexibility to design the portfolio desired with a unique and personalized perspective.
+Overall, this web application can be used to distinguish projects, style, and one's story.

 ## Table of Contents
 ---